iuliac12/Machine-Learning-Based-HTML-Document-Clustering/README.md

  - NumPy: Handles similarity matrices and numerical computations.

  - os & glob: Used for file handling and retrieving HTML documents from directories.

+ ## How It Works

+ - Extract Text from HTML: The script parses HTML files and extracts their visible text content.

+ - Compute TF-IDF Features: It converts the extracted text into a numerical feature matrix using TF-IDF.

+ - Calculate Similarity: Computes the cosine similarity between document vectors.

+ - Clustering with DBSCAN: Converts similarity into a distance matrix and applies DBSCAN to cluster similar documents.
+Output Clusters: Displays the clustered HTML documents, showing which files belong to the same group.

+ ## Running the Project

+To execute the script, run:

+- python script.py <path_to_html_directory>

+Replace <path_to_html_directory> with the folder containing the HTML files to be clustered.